Macrometacorp/docs/docs/cep/reference/functions.md

     select map:collect(symbol, price) as stockDetails
     from StockStream WINDOW TUMBLING_LENGTH(10);

-For the window expiry of 10 events, the collect() function will collectattributes of `key` and `value` to a single map and return as stockDetails.
+For the window expiration of 10 events, the collect() function will collectattributes of `key` and `value` to a single map and return as stockDetails.

 ### merge (Aggregate Function)